 They do, however, suggest that more research be done.

-Acne scientists from Leeds, England, investigated the impact of tinctures of myrrh, marigold, and thyme on Propionibacterium acnes (P. acnes), the acne-causing bacteria.
+Acne researchers from Leeds, England, looked at how tinctures of myrrh, marigold, and thyme affected the bacteria that cause acne, called Propionibacterium acnes (P. acnes).
 They discovered that thyme could be useful in the treatment of acne.

 It had a greater antibacterial effect than normal doses of benzoyl peroxide, which is the active ingredient in most acne creams and washes.

 Since benzoyl peroxide induces a burning sensation and inflammation on the skin, a thyme tincture may be a better acne treatment with less side effects.